 “To play a wrong note is insignificant; to play without passion is inexcusable," is what Beethoven said regarding his music, and I think it could very much be applied to this show, which is so passionately made and so faithfully adapted to the excellent source material with very tasteful additions that I don't know what else I could've asked for besides for more episodes, which we are getting.
 There are many things I would say that hallmark a great anime, and one of the biggest of these is passion and dedication.
 This anime is one of very few from the long list of anime thatcome out these days that truly speaks to how dedicated and excited the whole studio was for this project.
 Bibury Studios, is well, not the most renowned animation studio but any doubts I had from when they picked up this project faded when I viewed the first episode.
 From the marketing on social media to the PVs, and the music and the episodes themselves, it was so clear that the whole team was so dedicated to making this a work of art that I will NEVER hate again on this studio.
 Everything is so well done, from the voice acting, to the art direction, and the sound quality, that each new episode managed to get me through the miserable slog that is college with a smile and hopes of a new episode every week.
 I never ONCE doubted Bibury's ability to concoct and cook after the first episode aired.
 Marcos Pierre White's cooking talents PALES to Bibury's masterpiece with 100 girlfriends.
 Obviously you can not like the story.
 It isn't for everyone, nor the genre for that matter.
 I will not blame you if you didn't like the story and that turned you off a bit, but I implore you to read the manga, which I can confidently say is PEAK MEDIA.
 The anime does do it justice and the loveable cast of characters being adapted for season 2 make me even more excited to see what this excellent team of VAs and adaption team have in store.
 "I have a dream", MLK said.
 Mine was hoping the 100 gfs anime was Peak Fiction.
 And for it to have 10 season.
 THE FIRST PART CAME TRUE.
 DON'T HATE.
 THE SECOND PART WILL IN DUE TIME ALSO.

 There are two requirements you have to fulfill to understand why I rated this show so highly.
 1: You have to have seen a lot of anime romcoms to accustom yourself to anime cringe and be able to tolerate it.
 2: You have to know and except that anime romcoms are complete fucking garbage.
 Once you recognize the inherent flaws of that genre of that medium, you realize that this anime, knows exactly what it’s doing and that it is one of the greatest pieces of satire I have ever seen.
 It’s so good that many dumbasses don’t even realize that they’re being made funof and take it seriously.
 This shit is so dumb, so fucking incomprehensibly retarded, that it is one of the most ingenious romcoms I have watched.
 This makes fun of everything that is harem anime.
 Like the whole reason harem anime’s exist is because they’re the power fantasies of romance.
 Like, because I’m a good guy all these girls should fall in love with me.
 It’s inherently misogynistic and lazy and it is based around the ideology of the “nice guy” which is an issue in it’s own way.
 And the worst part is how these harem shows justify the harem: they either just lead everyone on without creating boundaries, which is very harmful and manipulative.
 They’re dense and don’t realize they have a harem which is frustrating and a lazy way to cop out.
 Or they do the whole “I’ll make everyone happy”, which is probably the worst among them.
 This show on the other hand takes the idea of a harem and shits on it, giving the best explanation to why it’s there: Because God himself decreed it, making it so if they don’t get with you, you die.
 That is fucking hilarious and is a genius way to make us root for the harem without supporting all of the harmful and cringy justifications other harem plots generate.
 It’s literally God himself made a mistake forcing these girls to fall in love and forcing their hand to cause a harem.
 This is satire because it is the only reasonable and justifiable explanation for this shit: act of God.
 I mean it was a mistake but that doesn’t change the fact.
 And what’s really genius about it is that the way they explain it, with the whole ‘soulmate’ thing, makes it so it doesn’t feel like the girls are forced to fall in love (though they technically are) because they choose to stay on their own volition.
 This makes the whole situation feel less disgusting and give us room to get invested.
 Now I will admit, that part kind of goes against my previous praises.
 The main character knows that if they leave him they die, but the girls don’t, and while that makes it so they aren’t threatened to stay, you then have the justification of why they do, which isn’t handled well.
 I just chalked this up the the forceful nature of the soulmate gimmick but either way this is the inherent issue with a harem and they couldn’t really find a way around it.
 There is no reason the girls should stay in that kind of relationship.
 This of course means that the main character has to be the “I’ll make everyone happy” but because of the divine meddling, it feels more of a inevitable behavior than it does deceitful misogyny.
 Moving on from that, the satire doesn’t stop there.
 They take all the different ‘dere’s which are lazy ways to avoid making complex characters, and take it up to 11.
 None of these girls have much going for them character-wise, but that’s intentional.
 They play into their archetypes to show the ridiculousness of them by making them incomprehensibly stupid.
 You want the serious mature girl who thinks love is pointless?
 Here’s a super computer.
 All of this genius I’m talking about is hidden under a pile of the most retarded shit you can imagine.
 They take all of the already ridiculous cringefest of harem romcoms and play them up so much that it wraps back around to being good.
 I mean just the premise of the show is an example of this.
 All of these guys in these animes get half the school to fall in love with them and it’s ridiculous.
 So this show sees that and says, fuck it, watch this asshole, this guy’s going to get 100 girlfriends.
 It’s over-the-top and stupid.
 All of the drama is played out in situations so stupid that you know they aren’t taking it seriously.
 This show is just taking the stupid elements of romcoms and harems and taking them in the most stupid direction possible to show their shortcomings.
 And it’s hilarious.
-Now the actual quiet moments where the drama is addressed are still boring and cringy but they are kind of necessary to hold the story together (and they hide the fact that it’s a satire).
+Now the actual quiet moments where the drama is addressed are still boring and cringy but they are kind of necessary to hold the story together.
 I’m also not a big fan of 4th wall breaks which is why I gave up on the manga.
 Overall some of the shitty elements of romcom animes do slip there way into this show without being meddled with, but the attempt at satire is still hilarious and well appreciated.
 Or maybe this show is just retarded and I’m reading too much into it.
 Either way it’s a blast.
 Also the end of episode 10 is funny as shit.

 How do I say this.
 This is an absolute trainwreck mess, but in a good way?
 Harem Animes are always a category which are very "special" but this one just knocks it out of the ball park.
 I went into it with zero expectations but actually find myself being thoroughly entertained by the incredibly stupid and flat humor this anime offers.
 Constant 4th wall breaks, dirty jokes , sexual innuendos and dropping words such as "Tsundere" are some good examples of this mentioned humor.
 This anime is not to be taken serious, but I mean, it doesn't even take itself serious...
 You have "god" complainingabout lines being cut from him in the first episode and references to WWE....
 Sometimes things are so painfully bad that they actually end up being good and I mean that in the absolute best way.
 As dumb as it sounds, it hooks you.
 Not just for the girls, nor the humor but also finding out what excuses he weaves up to date 100 girls simultaneously.
 It's so hilariously idiotic but in the best possible way.
 It's also refreshing that the MC actually has a brain and normal human decency, so he treats the female characters with respect and doesn't faint at the mere touch of a woman as they tend to be in romcoms. ( Looking at you Kazuya from Rent a Girlfriend).
 The anime is cheesy, it has all the tropes you could imagine and it’s completely over-the-top.
 But what allows it to work is exactly the fact that this show does not take itself serious.
 It’s a parody of itself, but still retains a somewhat coherent plot.
 Towards the end of the season, it even tackles more serious topics such as losing loved ones or suicide.
 And it gently shifts comedy a bit to the side.
 The first part of the season relied heavily on comedy, but the second part of the season dives more into the connection between the characters and allowing character development to occur.
 This anime ended up completely defying my expectations because it is unlike anything I have ever watched.
 And I must admit that I was very entertained.
 Let's be perfectly clear: this anime doesn't deliver any remarkable storytelling or anything of that sort.
 The animation is decent, and there's plenty of ecchi and fan service.
 But honestly, I was thoroughly entertained and laughed tons throughout the first half of the season, which already made it worth watching for me.
 This is a fun watch for in between and I can only recommend it, because it is exactly what you would think it is based on the title.
 It even has organic, romantic moments which end up being wholesome and do not overstay their welcome, which was also a pleasant surprise.
 Just sit back, relax, switch off your brain, and enjoy this romantic comedy taken to its absolute extreme which actually ends up working, somehow...